dobanisola-scottlogic/scenario-2-20250908-093933/contestant/docs/tutorial/4-exploring-the-map.md

 private Set<Position> unseenPositions = new HashSet<>();
 ```

-And add the following `initialise` method (this only needs to be ran once):
+And override the `initialise` method (this only needs to be ran once):

 ```
 @Override